 Awareness of children’s needs in a virtual setting requires extra attention to nonverbal cues.
 Your responsiveness is important.
 Seeing you as a secure base helps children feel open to instruction and willing to take risks.

-Now that you’ve explored some ways to form relationships in your virtual classroom, use this planning document to brainstorm your own ideas, set goals, and reflect on your interactions.
+Now that you’ve explored some ways to form relationships in your virtual classroom, use our free planning document to brainstorm your own ideas, set goals, and reflect on your interactions.